How to trade stocks CFDs at AvaTrade

 As a company’s total value is its Market Capitalization that is represented by its Stock Price once the company goes public this is published on the stock markets.
 Market capital is equal to the stock price, but multiplied by the actual number of shares.
 E.g.: If a company’s value is estimated at $100 million it may issue 10 million shares at $10 per share.

-Why CFD Stocks Trading is so much easier
+Why trade Stocks with CFD is so much easier?

 When you trade CFD stocks like Google, Coca Cola, Apple or Barclays, you’re not buying shares in a company; you are agreeing to a contract (CFD) with the broker to settle the difference in value between the entry/exit prices of that particular stock.
 Prices are always moving up and down, but traders can always take advantage of these price fluctuations, even in a bearish market.
 To learn more, visit our short selling page.